laroo/django-restapi-engine/README.md

 ## About

-A simple Django database engine that interfaces with any RestAPI and perform basic CRUD actions
+A simple Django database engine that interfaces with any RestAPI and perform basic CRUD actions.

 ![](https://raw.githubusercontent.com/laroo/django-restapi-engine/main/example_projects/jsonplaceholder_project/django-admin-demo.gif)

 ## Motivation

 To interact with rest API's I was creating scripts using `curl` or `Postman` UI.
 This is quite cumbersome and often fails as it's missing proper validation and a easy UI.

-With Django admin I was able to create a customizable CRUD interface in a few simple lines of code, but it only works on database backends.
-By defining a basic database engine that interfaces with any RestAPI I was able to leverage Django admin for my CRUD operations.
+With Django admin it's possible to create a customizable CRUD interface in a few simple lines of code, but it only works on database backends.
+Leveraging Django admin for CRUD operations by defining a basic database engine that interfaces with any RestAPI.

 ## Usage